tyzbit/numerifides/README.md

 dishonest registration that was gossiped about) and will reorganize the registrations for that name/data type accordingly.

+Nodes will gossip a "consensus hash" that is derived from every Numerifides registration.
+Each node will hash every Numerifides registration it learns about per block sequentially in order of position in the block.
+This "Numerifides block hash" is then hashed together in sequence to produce a Merkle branch.
+These branches are then hashed together as assembled until finally a consensus hash is produced for the highest known block.
+With the conensus hash derived from one's own calculation, a full node can know if it's in-line with consensus or not.

+If the full node is not in consensus with spec, it can query a partner full node and ask for its Numerifides Merkle tree.
+With this tree, the local full node can tell which block(s) it is missing registrations for, and request registrations present in those blocks from the partner full node.

-The full node spec is still largely unknown, but they may assign trust to their peers much like Bitcoin nodes do, and punish bad actors by refusing to propagate their updates.
+The full node spec is still largely unknown, but they may assign trust to their peers much like Bitcoin nodes do (to guard against Sybil attacks), and punish bad actors by refusing to propagate their updates.

 ## Light Nodes